What Is an EIN Number?

 Who Can Obtain an EIN?

-The IRS makes EINs available to virtually any business entity operating within the United States, regardless of structure.
-Sole proprietorships, partnerships, limited liability companies (LLCs), corporations, nonprofit organizations, estates, trusts, and government agencies all qualify for EINs.
+The EINs are made available by the IRS to literally any business organization that is operating in the United States and any type of business structure.
+EINs are suitable not only to partnerships, limited liability companies (LLCs), but also to corporations, nonprofit organizations, estates, trusts, and government agencies.

-Your business definitely needs an EIN if any of the following apply:
+Your business would certainly require an EIN when any of the following hold:

-• Employee status: If your business employs one or more people (including yourself as a W-2 employee of your LLC taxed as a corporation), you must obtain an EIN for payroll tax reporting purposes
+• Status of employees: In the event that your business has one or more employees (including yourself as a W-2 employee of your LLC taxed as a corporation), you will be required to take out an EIN to report payroll tax.

-• Income withholding: If you withhold taxes on income paid to non-resident aliens beyond wages (dividends, rents, royalties), an EIN is mandatory
+• Income withholding: When you do not tax income received by non-resident aliens other than wages (dividends, rents, royalties), then an EIN is required.

-• Specific organization types: Trusts (except certain grantor-owned revocable trusts), estates, real estate mortgage investment conduits (REMICs), nonprofit organizations, farmers' cooperatives, and plan administrators all require EINs
+• Particular types of organizations: Trusts (not all grantor-owned revocable trusts), estates, real estate mortgage investment conduits (REMICs), non-profit organizations and farmers cooperatives, and plan administrators all use EINs.

 Key Benefits of Having an EIN